Advice for renters whose tenancies are affected by COVID-19 measures

-These measures include a blanket ban on tenancy terminations and rent increases.
+These measures include a moratorium or blanket ban on tenancy terminations and rent increases.

-- Any rent increase which was to take effect during the emergency period will no longer take effect.
+- Any rent increase which was to take effect during the emergency period will not take effect until after the moratorium ends

 - Any Notice Of Termination that was to take effect during the emergency period will not take effect until after the moratorium ends and any outstanding notice expires.

 What to do if your tenancy has been affected by COVID-19 measures

 From 13th March 2020 if you are employed or self employed and have lost your job as a result of COVID-19 measures, we would urge you to apply for the COVID-19 Pandemic Unemployment Payment, if you have not already done so.

 You can apply for the payment if you are aged between 18 and 66 and have lost employment due to the COVID-19 restrictions.
 Students, non-EEA nationals and part-time workers can apply for the payment.

-The payment is €350 per week and will be paid up to the 8th June 2020 at least Click here for more information.
+The payment is €350 per week and will be paid up to the August 10th 2020 Click here for more information.
 To apply for the payment, you will need to fill in a form which you can access by clicking here where you will also get details on how to submit it.